 Dementia Prevention with a Ketogenic Diet

-Why does a ketogenic diet show promise?
+What does a ketogenic diet show promise?
 Research clearly establishes a strong link between blood sugar disorders and the various dementia stages, including memory loss, mild cognitive impairment (MCI), and Alzheimer’s.
 The most predominate blood sugar disorders are insulin resistance and diabetes.
-In fact, the link is so obvious some researchers have labeled Alzheimer ’s disease as “type 3 diabetes”.
+In fact, the link is so obvious some researchers have labeled Alzheimer’s disease as “type 3 diabetes.”

-Because glucose and insulin mechanisms in the brain are so impaired by the time one enters into the dementia stages, a ketogenic diet may slow or even reverse symptoms.
+Because glucose and insulin mechanisms in the brain are so impaired by the time one enters into the dementia stages, a ketogenic diet may be a great natural cure for Alzheimer’s as it can slow or even reverse symptoms.
 This is because the brain is now burning ketones for energy instead of glucose, which can help restore function.

 - Eliminate all sweeteners (including natural ones), starchy carbohydrates, and grains from your diet.

 - Limit the amount of fruit you eat, and stick to mostly berries, as they are lower in sugar and higher in antioxidants than other fruits.

 - Consume only enough dietary protein to meet your daily needs from high-quality, nutrient-dense sources.
 These include grass-fed meats, wild-caught fish, and pastured eggs.
 Dairy proteins cause inflammation in many people and may not be appropriate for brain health.

 - Eat ample amounts of nutrient-dense, non-starchy vegetables with your meals.